 When I was five years old, my parents bought me a Nintendo Entertainment System for Christmas.
 By age six, I knew what I wanted to do with my life.

-As I grew older, my desire to be a part of the video game industry grew stronger.
+As I grew older, my desire to be a part of the video game industry only strengthened.
 I drew levels for Super Mario Bros., created side-kicks for Sonic the Hedgehog, and doodled bosses for Mega Man.
 I read every gaming magazine I could get my hands on, and I played as many games as possible.
 I followed the industry before the Internet even existed.

 As I used the program more and more, I began to feel limited by what I could achieve with its point-and-click interface.
 I decided I wanted to learn more about what goes on under the hood.
 I decided I wanted to become a programmer.

-Fast-forward to the end of high school, I bid farewell to my friends and family and moved out of state to attend college at the University of Advancing Technology, one of three schools at the time that offered a degree in game programming.
+Fast-forward to the end of high school, I bid farewell to my friends and family and moved out of state to attend college.
+I enrolled at the University of Advancing Technology, one of three schools at the time that offered a degree in game programming.